7ombie/textmode/docs/README.md

 license could apply to one.
 In any case, the creator wanted to share the palette, and it seems to be fairly popular and widely used.

-The author would like to mention their appreciation for the invaluable tips and guidance that were sourced from the [*WebGL2 Fundamentals* website][1].
+The author would also like to mention their appreciation for the invaluable tips and guidance they took from the [*WebGL2 Fundamentals* website][1].

 **COPYRIGHT C YOUNGER (7OMBIE) 2023**